 Methodology: How Crimson Hexagon Works

-To arrive at the results regarding the tone or frame of discussion on social media, Pew Research used computer coding software provided by Crimson Hexagon.
-That software is able to analyze the textual content from billions of posts on blogs, Twitter and Facebook.
+To arrive at the results regarding the tone or frame of discussion on social media, and specifically Twitter, Pew Research often uses computer coding software provided by Crimson Hexagon.
+That software is able to analyze the textual content from all publicly available posts on Twitter.
 Crimson Hexagon (CH) classifies online content by identifying statistical patterns in words.

 Use of Crimson Hexagon’s Technology